Admissions Policy and Frequently Asked Questions

 A7: Students will probably be advised to change the mix of courses they want to do, to ensure they have the best possible chance of doing well.
 They will be able to discuss their options with a tutor on Choices Day (end of August).

-If they don’t have at least five GCSEs at grades A to C, they may be offered the opportunity of joining the College’s Intermediate Programme.
-This involves spending one year doing a mixture of Level 2 Courses (BTEC First Extended Certificates and GCSEs).
+If they don’t have at least five GCSEs at grades 4-9, they may be offered the opportunity of joining the College’s Intermediate Programme.
+This involves spending one year doing a mixture of Level 2 Courses (BTEC Level 2 Extended Certificates and GCSEs).

-Students who achieve suitable grades on the Intermediate Programme can then stay on for a further two years and do A Levels and/or BTECs Nationals.
+Students who achieve suitable grades on the Intermediate Programme can then stay on for a further two years and do A Levels and/or BTEC Level 3 courses.
 There are approximately 100 students who follow this route each year.

 Some students may be advised to consider more vocational courses at other Colleges, rather than studying at Reigate.